Is the U.S. becoming an oligarchy?

 When power belongs to just a few, democracy suffers as extreme inequality worsens.
-Oligarchy isn’t created overnight—decades of policies and politics across parties in favor of giant corporations and the ultra-rich have got us here.
+Oligarchy isn’t created overnight–decades of policies and politics across parties in favor of giant corporations and the super-rich have got us here.

 Americans should brace for even higher levels of inequality under this Trump administration.
-His administration has a blueprint that is taking us deeper into an oligarchy that threatens democracy, freedoms, and a more equal future.
+This administration has a blueprint that is taking us deeper into an oligarchy that threatens democracy, freedoms, and a more equal future.

 What is oligarchy?